qwertie/home/misc/Atlas-Shrugged-book-review.md

 The book never once mentions communism, socialism or collectivism, but aside from the United States, most of the countries mentioned are "people's states" and the others are about to turn into them: The People's State of Mexico, The People's State of Norway, The People's State of France, the People's State of England, the People's State of Portugal, the People's State of Turkey, the People's State of China, the People's State of Germany, the People's State of Chile, the People's State of India, and the People's State of Guatemala.
 In Part 3 Chapter 4, Argentina becomes a People's State.

  Keep in mind that the book was published after many years of McCarthyism, at the tail end of the Second Red Scare, which I'm told lasted from the late 1940s through the 1950s.
 Rand clearly thought that communism was a serious threat, despite already being widely unpopular among Americans.
-The book eventually gets around to spending ample time attacking communist ideas, but she only attacks the most superficial elements, like "from each according to his ability, to each according to his need."
+The book eventually gets around to spending ample time attacking communist ideas, but she only attacks the most superficial elements, like the phrase "from each according to his ability, to each according to his need."

 Quick reviews from 1957
 ---------------------

-> It is probably the worst piece of large fiction written since Miss Rand’s equally weighty “The Fountainhead.” - Robert R. Kirsch LA Times, 1957
+> It is probably the worst piece of large fiction written since Miss Rand’s equally weighty "The Fountainhead." - Robert R. Kirsch LA Times, 1957

 > [...] a book every businessman should hug to his breast [...]
 But how the shabby little left-wingers are going to hate it! - Paul Jordan-Smith, Los Angeles Times, 1957